EN

 Dr. Andreas Peer

-Lecturer for medicinal and organic chimistry since 2019.
+Lecturer for organic and medicinal chimistry since 2019.

 Dr Marc Pfeiffer